pocco81/true-zen.nvim/README.md

 These settings are part of the `integrations = {}` table and can be used to enable or disable integrations.

 -   `galaxyline`: (Boolean) if true, hides galaxyline when Ataraxis mode is on and toggles it back on after exiting it.
+-   `feline`: (Boolean) if true, hides feline when Ataraxis mode is on and toggles it back on after exiting it.
 -   `vim_airline`: (Boolean) if true, hides vim airline when Ataraxis mode is on and toggles it back on after exiting it.
 -   `vim_powerline`: (Boolean) if true, hides vim powerline when Ataraxis mode is on and toggles it back on after exiting it.
 -   `express_line`: (Boolean) if true, hides expressline when Ataraxis mode is on and toggles it back on after exiting it.